YLalangui/mle-challenge/src/train/solution.md

 ## Comments

 This component has been created to be executed locally (metadata and artifact saved locally), but other tools can be used to track experiments like mlflow or kubeflow pipelines.
-For that this code has to be refeactor to accept these tools and support cloud-based solution.
+For that this code has to be refactored to accept these tools and support cloud-based solutions.